axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-10-the-roots-of-radical.markdown

 ---

 <div style="display:none;">
- <p></p>
+ <p>We can’t drive to the future in a gas-powered car.
+We need a fundamentally different vehicle.</p>
 </div>

 <h1>&nbsp;</h1>
- <p>The world we have created is unjust and will never be otherwise.
-We can’t drive to the future in a gas-powered car.
+ <p>We can’t drive to the future in a gas-powered car.
 We need a fundamentally different vehicle.</p>

 <h1>The FIAT World</h1>
  <p>The world is ruled by fiat—“because I say so.”
 The FIAT world we live in has worked in the sense that it has made things better for many of us.
 And it can never be just.</p>